BawlSec/website/_authors/koffiebaard.md

 ---
 name: Koffiebaard
 position: Eater of cake.
 Master of none.
 Also the author of Consolia Comics.
+title: BawlSec - Koffiebaard
+description: Eater of cake.
+Master of none.
+Also the author of Consolia Comics.
+page_class: member
 ---

 I'm Tim, a programmer.
 I have been a back-end developer for about 13 years now.
 I have been programming since i was 10.